 BFA Acting Program

-The Bachelor of Fine Arts (BFA) in Acting is a competitive and comprehensive pre-professional program combining fundamental and cutting-edge actor training.
+BFA in ActingPace Performing Arts’ Bachelor of Fine Arts (BFA) in Acting is a competitive and comprehensive pre-professional program combining fundamental and cutting-edge actor training.

-Taught by current industry professionals, BFA Acting is both a nurturing and rigorous environment offering diverse perspectives in the craft of acting and insight into a career in entertainment.
+Taught by current industry professionals, the BFA in Acting is both a nurturing and rigorous environment offering diverse perspectives in the craft of acting and insight into a career in entertainment.
 With studio classes, performance opportunities and personal attention all in the heart of New York City, our BFA Acting Program offers a unique and thrilling experience for the young actor who is interested in developing skills and strengthening discipline together into a cohesive synthesis.

-Your talent and unique voice is what you offer and we want to cultivate your individual creative spirit enabling you to be the best version of who you are and what you offer.
+The industry is changing and at Pace Performing Arts we are changing with it.
+While we value the rich history and traditions of theater and entertainment, we are dedicated to training students for today’s ever-changing industry.
+We believe your talent and artistic voice is unique.
 Our approach is a balance of process (the work) and product (the results).
-With small class sizes and enriched curriculum our conservatory-type training ensures you receive the individual attention you need to grow as an artist and performer while achieving academic success.
+With small class sizes and a cutting-edge curriculum, our conservatory-style training ensures you receive the individual attention you need to grow as an artist and performer while achieving academic success.

 Our guest directors and master class artists are some of the top minds in the field.
 Recent visiting artists include Jack O’Brien, Michael Grief, David Stone, Joanna Gleason, Adam Guettel, Jerry Mitchell, Stephen Flaherty, Rachel Chavkin.

 Your career begins the day you enter Pace Performing Arts not the day you graduate!

 All applicants must first read the complete audition requirements and then upload the required materials.
 If a callback has been issued, the second audition will require you to attend one of our on-campus or regional auditions (details below).